Software-Architecture-HCMUT-242/zalo-phake/chat_management/docs/websocket_ha_implementation.md

 1. **Unit Testing**:
    - Each component can be tested in isolation
-   - Redis and Firestore operations can be mocked
+   - AWS ElastiCache and Firestore operations can be mocked
    - WebSocket functionality can be tested with mock clients

 2. **Integration Testing**:
    - Multi-instance setup can be tested locally with Docker
-   - Redis PubSub can be verified with test channels
+   - AWS ElastiCache PubSub can be verified with test channels
    - Connection tracking can be tested with simulated connections

 3. **Load Testing**:
    - Connection handling under load should be tested
    - Message delivery latency should be measured
-   - Redis performance should be monitored
+   - AWS ElastiCache performance should be monitored

 ## Deployment Notes